Governor Thomas Bennett House

 Copyright: Contact The Charleston Museum Archives for publication quality images and credit instructions.

-Black and white photograph of the entry located at the southeast corner of the east side of the Governor Thomas Bennett House located at 69 Barre Street, originally addressed as 1 Lucas Street.
+Black and white photograph of the second floor centerhall of the Governor Thomas Bennett House located at 69 Barre Street, originally addressed as 1 Lucas Street.
+The glazed arch partition was taken from under this dividing arch and installed in the first floor hall.

 Built c.1825 by Thomas Bennett Jr., the brick, two and a half story Charleston double house, is constructed on top of a raised stucco basement with interior Regency style woodwork and plasterwork and a free flying staircase connecting the first and second floors.
 Bennett was a partner with his father in their lumber and saw milling business and was also involved in local politics.
 He served as a member of the South Carolina House of Representatives from 1804 to 1818, the Governor of South Carolina from 1820 to 1822 and later as a member of the South Carolina Senate from 1837 to 1840.
 The house originally overlooked Bennett's rice and saw mills and mill pond which were filled-in in the 1880's and '90s.